Online Prescription

 The drug treatments that we can prescribe via this service are NOT suitable/ safe if you are pregnant, trying to conceive or breastfeeding.

-Pregnant women are at increased risk of more severe malaria infections, and where possible are advised not to travel to an area deemed to be high risk for malaria.
+Pregnant women are at increased risk of more severe malaria infections, and where possible are advised not to travel to an area deemed to be high risk for malaria, and if necessary, a more detailed clinical assessment than we can safely provide is essential.

 If this is something you would like to discuss further, we would advise that you arrange an appointment with your local GP or travel clinic.